Rick Rosas: Life and career

 Rick Rosas played on Young's next album, Chrome Dreams II which saw the release of the 1988 Bluenotes track "Ordinary People".
 He also provided backing vocals for the track "Dirty Old Man".
 He toured with Young's electric Band throughout America, Europe, and Asia for nearly three years, playing material from nearly every phase of Young's catalogue.
 A concert film, Neil Young Trunk Show, directed by Jonathan Demme, captured a 2007 performance in Philadelphia.
 In one scene Young praises Rosas’ musical abilities saying, "Rick can play anything!"
 Another Young album, Fork in the Road was recorded during the tour, which ended with a Hyde Park performance in London with Paul McCartney joining Young onstage for a cover of the Beatles' "A Day in the Life".

 A year later Young invited Rosas to participate in the reunion of the Buffalo Springfield at that year's Bridge Concert.
 He and drummer Joe Vitale joined the remaining original members Young, Stephen Stills and Richie Furay.
 A six-show mini-tour followed in June 2011 with concerts in Oakland, Los Angeles, Santa Barbara and the Bonnaroo music festival but a planned fall tour was cancelled.
 While touring with Pegi Young & the Survivors, Rosas got the call from Neil Young to fill in for Crazy Horse bassist Billy Talbot, who had suffered a mild stroke a few weeks before their 2014 European Tour, making Rosas the only bassist to have played with Buffalo Springfield, Crosby, Stills, Nash & Young and Crazy Horse.

 Throughout his career he remained a close personal friend of Joe Walsh, often appearing as a guest guitarist with Walsh when their schedules meshed, and appearing frequently in radio interviews in the various cities Walsh's tour would take them.

-Rick Rosas passed away while at home, on November 6, 2014, in Agoura Hills, California from pulmonary hypertension with cardiac arrest.
+Rick Rosas died while at home, on November 6, 2014, in Agoura Hills, California from pulmonary hypertension with cardiac arrest.
 He was 65.
 The 2015 film by Jonathan Demme, Ricki and the Flash, in which he appears, is dedicated to him.
 Rick is survived by his longtime partner/wife, Elizabeth.